ritza-co/kaboom/doc/18-concert.md

 }
 ```

-This spawn function above works much similar to `spawnFriend()`.
-It spawns a random cloud from a different direction every 6 to 12 seconds.
+This spawn function spawns a random cloud from a different direction every six to twelve seconds.
 Let's call both these functions to execute the spawning.
 Add the following code below the functions:

 ```javascript